Coder-Yu/SELFRec/README.md

       </tr>
   </table>

-**Note:** For those methods which are with official codes but cannot be successfully reproduced as reported, we label them with ❌.
+**Note:** For those methods which have released official codes but cannot be successfully reproduced as reported, we label them with ⚠️.
 For those methods which are without official codes and currently cannot be reproduced as reported, we label them with ❔.
 For those effective methods, the more performance improvement SSL brings, the more ⭐ the corresponding method wins.

 <h2>Implement Your Model</h2>